Everything Kaye...Storytelling

 "Nola, the table setting is beautiful."

-"Thanks, my mom came over early and set the table while I cooked."
+"Thanks, my mom came over early to help."

 As she squeezed the life out of me she said, " I hope your hungry."